 Read next: A list of our favourite phone holders

 On the plus side, there is the option to plug in a USB drive – must be formatted to FAT32 – where you’ll be able to playback MP3 and higher-resolution files that have been recorded in the FLAC (Free Lossless Audio Codec File) and WAV formats – up to 24-bit 192 kHz is supported.
 This makes the Model 3 among a finite group of cars that can support higher resolution playback – making it ideal for budding audiophiles.

 Elsewhere, the ‘Premium Interior’ package, gets you complimentary one-year access to Spotify, and video streaming platforms, Netflix, YouTube and Twitch.
-The SR+, that has the ‘Partial Premium Interior’ has a 30-day trial of these services, instead.
+The entry-level Model 3, that has the ‘Partial Premium Interior’ has a 30-day trial of these services, instead.

 As for media controls, there are the onscreen touch controls and the physical left scroll wheel on the steering wheel.
 When pressed it pauses or resumes, and when it’s shifted to the left or right will go back or skip a track respectively.
 If you roll the wheel upwards or downwards it’ll adjust the overall playback volume.